GeoPlatform/client-api/api.md

 - `ItemService.getUri(:item)` - Given an unpersisted GeoPlatform Item, generate and return a valid URI for it.

+#### Importing Files
+The `ItemService.import()` method supports both string URLs and files as the first parameter, but only the Node http client implementation can process file arguments for uploading to the GeoPlatform.
+The jQuery and Angular instances only handle sending URLs at this time.

+Similarly, the `UtilsService.parseFile()` method can only upload files when using a Node http client.
+It's recommended you use native form controls or angular components to upload files when not in a server-side environment.

 ### Examples

 #### JQuery